-these four women are changing the face of contemporary african art
+these four women are changing the face of modern african art

 "We’re moving towards a time where we want a contemporary art world to be more inclusive.
 I don’t think there’s a way back from this, it’s now and it’s a reality.”